-It’s a 2-stage crib mattress, but the company also makes a 1-stage sister model: The Lullaby Earth Wisp.
-The Wisp crib mattress is a bit cheaper, making it a great choice for families on a budget.
+It’s a 2-stage crib mattress, but the company also makes a 1-stage sister model.
+The Lullaby Earth Wisp is a great choice for families on a budget.
 However, because it’s a firm mattress meant for infants, you might need to replace it with a toddler mattress if your little one decides they need something softer in the future.

 If you already have a crib mattress, you can also purchase the breathable cover separately.

 We love that the crib mattress cover can go into the washing machine for a clean, and the fact that it is Greenguard Gold certified and earned a MADESAFE seal.

 However, we wish the company was a bit more transparent about what the actual mattress is made from, so families understand whether there are any chemicals in the crib mattress they want to avoid.

 Breathable Crib Mattress Buying Guide

 When adults talk about a breathable bed mattress, we’re really talking about comfort, temperature regulation, and whether the mattress allows some airflow.

 But when we talk about a breathable crib mattress, we’re actually talking about something totally different.

 With breathable crib mattresses, babies can literally breathe through them.
 Even if their baby’s noses are smushed, face-down in the mattress, the air permeable nature of these crib mattresses means they are breathable.

 And according to manufacturers, this means your little one can breathe through the mattress if they end up on their tummy.
 Some brands market their products as being the safest crib mattress option.
 And they focus on selling peace of mind.